Health and Property Impacts

 kids flying a kite

-Onsite Wastewater Treatment Systems: Health & Property Impacts
+Onsite Wastewater Treatment Systems: Health and Property Impacts

-Onsite wastewater treatment systems (OWTS), or septic systems, that are non-compliant with existing regulations can have significant, detrimental impacts on public health, the environment, and property value.
+Onsite wastewater treatment systems (OWTS), also known as septic systems, that are non-compliant with existing regulations can have significant, detrimental impacts on public health, the environment, and property values.

 Property Value

 Septic systems are not built to last a lifetime.
-Over 80% of systems need repair before they reach 30 years of age in order to continue properly treating sewage.
-Upkeep of a septic system includes regular attention.
+Over 80% of systems require repair before reaching 30 years of age to continue functioning properly and treating sewage.
+Maintaining a septic system requires regular attention.

 Failing, unapproved, and aging septic systems pose a serious risk to our water when bacteria and other pollutants leak into our waterways.